According to scientists, the lifetime urge to travel the world is stored in a gene.

 Write 10 pages every day, practice painting, learn new skills that your dream job demands, inform yourself about volunteering, talk to the guy next door, book the flight, visit the neighboring city and have a look for new opportunities.

-In the end you won’t know, how you made it, but the fact that you made it will give you new self-confidence.
+In the end you won’t know, how you made it, but the fact that you made it will boost your self-confidence.
 This will push you further and further.
 Little dreams will become big ones and old fears will vanish.

 3. Dreams can give you a new perspective

-Even if you follow your dreams, knowing that it will take quite some time to make them real, it is the road you have already taken that can make a difference.
+Given, you follow your dreams, knowing that it will take quite some time to make them real, in reality it is the road you have already taken that will make a difference in your life.

 You practice your writing techniques.